-7 Movies to Watch on Netflix After Persuasion
+7 movies to watch on Netflix after Persuasion

 Effie Gray – A Repressed Passion

-Inspired by a true story, Effie Gray is guaranteed to be thrilling on Netflix.
+Inspired by a true story, Effie Gray – A Suppressed Passion guarantees excitement on Netflix.
 Released in 2014, the feature is a production of Richard Laxton (Mrs. Wilson).
-The film tells the story of a Scottish model who starred in one of the most famous love triangles of the Victorian Era.
+The feature tells the story of a Scottish model who starred in one of the most famous love triangles of the Victorian Era.

 In the film, Dakota Fanning (New Moon) plays Euphemia Gray, a woman whose unconsummated marriage leads her to defy society’s rules alongside a young painter.
-The cast also includes Greg Wise (The Crown), Julie Walters (Mamma Mia!), Tom Sturridge (Being Julia) and Emma Thompson (Cruella).
+The cast of the feature also includes Greg Wise (The Crown), Julie Walters (Mamma Mia!), Tom Sturridge (Being Julia) and Emma Thompson (Cruella).

 Exciting, complex and full of twists, The Last Love Letter develops its plot in two different timelines – one in 1965 and the other in the present day.
 Produced by filmmaker Augustine Frizzell, the feature is based on the novel of the same name, written by JoJo Moyes.